Edgar Evans

-Petty Officer Edgar Evans (7 March 1876 – 17 February 1912) was a Royal Navy petty officer and member of the "Polar Party" in Robert Falcon Scott's ill-fated Terra Nova Expedition to the South Pole in 1911–1912.
+Petty Officer Edgar Evans (7 March 1876 – 17 February 1912) was a Welsh Royal Navy petty officer and member of the "Polar Party" in Robert Falcon Scott's ill-fated Terra Nova Expedition to the South Pole in 1911–1912.
 This group of five men, personally selected for the final expedition push, attained the Pole on 17 January 1912.
 The party perished as they attempted to return to the base camp.

 Background

 Evans was born in Rhossili, Wales, the son of a seaman.
 He attended St. Helen's Boys School from the age of six until he was thirteen, then enlisted in the Royal Navy in 1891, and in 1899 began service on HMS Majestic, where Scott was serving as a torpedo lieutenant.

 Discovery Expedition

 Edgar Evans then joined Scott's first Antarctic expedition in Discovery in 1901–1904.
 Along with William Lashly, he accompanied Scott on his "Furthest West" sledge journey to the interior of Victoria Land in 1903.